21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 A beautiful gallery space and cute souvenir shop that support local artists, Gallery 27 is a delightful little place that’s well worth perusing during your wanderings around the Old Town in Tbilisi.

-Set in a gorgeous old building, with some stunning stained glass windows, Gallery 27 also provides a great insight into how local people live with their shared wooden balcony spaces and open doors!
+Set in a gorgeous old building, with some stunning stained glass windows, Gallery 27 also provides a great insight into how local people live in this city, including with their shared wooden balcony spaces and open doors!

-There’s a great number of small, but interesting museums within the Old Town of this capital and taking the time to explore a few is definitely one of the best things to do in Tbilisi.
+There’s a great number of small, but interesting museums within the Old Town of Tbilisi and taking the time to explore a few is definitely one of the best things to do here.

 Top of my list are the Tbilisi History Museum (which is housed within an old caravanserai), the David Baazov Museum of Jewish History in Georgia, the Museum of Illusions and the Tbilisi Antique Archaeological Museum.